edgelesssys/constellation/docs/docs/reference/config-migration.md

-# Configuration Migrations
+# Configuration migrations

 This document describes breaking changes in the configuration file format between Constellation releases.

-## Migrating from CLI versions < 2.3
+## Migrating from CLI versions before 2.3

-- The `sshUsers` was deprecated in v2.2 and has now been removed from the configuration in v2.3.
+- The `sshUsers` field was deprecated in v2.2 and has been removed from the configuration in v2.3.
-  As an alternative for SSH, check the workflow section [Connect to nodes](https://constellation-docs.edgeless.systems/constellation/workflows/troubleshooting#connect-to-nodes).
+  As an alternative for SSH, check the workflow section [Connect to nodes](../workflows/troubleshooting.md#connect-to-nodes).
 - The `image` field for each cloud service provider has been replaced with a global `image` field.
 Use the following mapping to migrate your configuration:
     <details>
     <summary>Show all</summary>